 Smart transformers represent a shift towards the next industrial revolution, aptly referred to as Industry 4.0, where online and connected technologies that are Internet of Things (IoT) ready, are rapidly becoming the norm in all facets and functions.
 This includes the high voltage (HV) infrastructure many sites operate and maintain, to which the distribution transformer is a crucial element.

-Traditional transformers, whilst very robust and efficient pieces of equipment, are unable to provide health, performance and efficiency metrics without detailed manual inspections on an annual basis.
+Traditional transformers, whilst very robust and efficient pieces of equipment, are unable to provide health, performance and efficiency metrics without time-consuming detailed manual inspections on an annual basis.
 Now, smart transformers, such as the Powerstar SO-LO, offers access to a 24/7 remote monitoring platform which provides distinct visibility and detailed insight into how the equipment is operating, whilst also showcasing the savings it is actively providing, through a secure online platform.

 The comprehensive data provided by Powerstar SO-LO’s remote monitoring capabilities provides understanding of how the equipment is operating, enabling issues to be identified in advance of problem occurring, helping to prevent operation downtime caused by transformer breakdown, and the hassle of finding a replacement as quickly as possible so operations can continue.
 This data therefore goes on to aid decisions around energy strategies and allows identification of how and where enhancement of efficiencies can occur.